Mamintal Adiong Jr.

-Datu Mamintal "Bombit" Alonto Adiong Jr. (born March 17, 1965) is a Filipino politician who currently serves as the governor of the province of Lanao del Sur from 2007 to 2016, and from 2019 up to present.
+Datu Mamintal "Bombit" Alonto Adiong Jr. (born March 17, 1965) is a Filipino civil engineer and politician who currently serves as the governor of the province of Lanao del Sur from 2007 to 2016, and from 2019 up to present.

 Family

 He was born to a powerful political family and raised in local Lanao del Sur politics.
-Mamintal Jr. is the eldest son of the late Mamintal Adiong Sr., and Bae Soraya Alonto–Adiong, both served as governor of Lanao del Sur.
+Mamintal Jr. is the eldest son of Mamintal Adiong Sr. and Soraya Bedjora Adiong, who both served as governor of Lanao del Sur.
 His father was largely credited for the landslide victory of President Gloria Macapagal Arroyo and her slate in the 2004 elections.

 His younger brother, Ansaruddin, was the acting governor of the Autonomous Region in Muslim Mindanao (ARMM) and the representative of the province's 1st legislative district prior to being the incumbent mayor in their hometown in Ditsaan-Ramain.
 A cousin of him, Zia, was the deputy speaker at the last ARMM legislative assembly and member of the first interim Parliament of the Bangsamoro and is currently the district representative, succeeding Ansaruddin.

 Married to Raifa Sani Raki-in, he is the father of Mamintal III (Sangguniang Kabataan provincial president, 2007–10), Mohammad Khalid or Mujam (SK provincial president, 2010–13) who is the incumbent provincial vice governor, Soraya Harifa, and Abdul Malic.